Modern Data Architecture: What is it

 Rather than reacting to events, today's organizations that are driven by modern data architecture, anticipate business requirements and work towards optimizing them for better business outcomes.
 Companies who fail to act proactively and adapt to a modern data architecture lose on customers, market share and are gradually driven out of business by competition.

-In this blog we are going to have a look at ETL based architecture, which has been prevalent for a couple of decades now, the challenges involved with ETL and why the modern data architecture is evolving now compared to the last couple of decades.
+In this blog we are going to have a look at ETL based architecture, which has been prevalent for our data products for a couple of decades now, the challenges involved with ETL and why the modern data architecture is evolving now compared to the last couple of decades.

 From the above picture we can see how data typically flows in an organisation (top row).
 ETL in itself is just a means to an end.
 We do ETL to build dashboards, reports and for using data in different ways in the organization.